Refined product formulas for Tamari intervals

 \begin{proof} For each binary tree~$T$, there are precisely~$\binom{\des(T)}{\ell}$ (resp.~$\binom{\asc(T)}{\ell}$) $\ell$-dimensional faces of the associahedron whose maximal (resp.~minimal) vertex is~$T$, because the associahedron is a simple polytope.
 We thus directly derive from the magical formula of~\cref{prop:magicalFormula} that the number of $k$-dimensional faces of~$\Delta_{n-1}$ is

 \end{proof}

 \begin{remark} This proof can also be interpreted on \cref{fig:diagonalAssociahedron}.
 Namely, by attaching each face~$(F,G)$ to the Tamari interval~$\max(F) \le \min(G)$, we have partitioned the face poset of~$\Delta_{n-1}$ into boolean lattices based at its vertices.
-As the boolean lattice attached to a Tamari interval~$S \le T$ has rank~$\des(S) + \asc(T)$, we obtain that the number of $k$-dimensional faces in this part of the face poset is~$\binom{\des(S) + \asc(T)}{k}$.
-We will discuss other possible decompositions of~$\Delta_{n-1}$ in \cref{subsec:otherDecompositionsDiagonal}. \end{remark}
+As the boolean lattice attached to a Tamari interval~$S \le T$ has rank~$\des(S) + \asc(T)$, we obtain that the number of $k$-dimensional faces in this part of the face poset is~$\binom{\des(S) + \asc(T)}{k}$. \end{remark}